snabb/flixproxy/README.md

 License
 -------

-Copyright © 2015 Janne Snabb
+Copyright © 2015 Janne Snabb <snabb AT epipe.com>

 Flixproxy is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by